British Military Medals Guide Full Size Medals

 - Is the medal damaged or chipped ?

-All these factors will increase the value of original medal sets whether you are buying or selling medals and although not all original medals such as World War 2 - WW2 campaign stars come named most silver or cupro nickel medals are named on the bottom rim.
+All these factors will increase the value of original medal sets whether you are buying or selling medals and although not all original medals come named such as World War 2 - WW2 campaign stars and Defence & War Medal most do come named after this period whether they are silver or cupro nickel medals they are named on the bottom rim or reverse side for Gallantry Cross Medals.

 British World War 2 Medals - In Order of Wear